 Photo: Tsuboi Photo Office

 Mr. Yahiro graduated from the Vocal Music Course of Tokyo National University of Fine Arts & Music, having learned vocal music from Kei Yatabe and conducting technique from Akio Watanabe.
 As soon as graduating from the university, he became a founding member of Tokyo Philharmonic Chorus.
 Since then, as a concert master, he had been involved in the activities of the Chorus, working as a trainer, adaptor and conductor.
 In 1973, he was assigned as conductor of the Chorus.
 While being engaged in the nation-wide performance activity of the Chorus, he devoted himself also to developing amateur choruses and training chorus instructors.
 In 1982, he was sent to former East Germany under the overseas training scheme for artists by the Agency for Cultural Affairs.
 Tokyo Philharmonic Chorus in 1997, and is now guest professor of Kurashiki Sakuyo College.
 Mr. Yahiro has was the conductor of the YCS from 1973 to 2015.
-YCS's association with Mr. Biller was created by Mr. Yahiro.
+YCS's association with Prof. Biller was created by Mr. Yahiro.

 Guest conductor: Georg Christoph Biller